Out of My Mind

 Incurs mild surcharge when ordering for OSOB for MS or other RTT family literacy programs.

 Melody Brooks is 11 years old.
-She has cerebral palsy and lives in a wheelchair.
-As she describes it, “It limits my body, but not my mind.”
+She has cerebral palsy and uses a wheelchair for mobility.
+She views her cerebral palsy with wisdom, telling us “It limits my body, but not my mind.”
 She cannot sit up by herself.
 She cannot walk.
 She cannot talk.
 Yet her mind is filled with words – feelings and ideas that she can’t express.
+Words are so important to Melody that the book opens with her feelings about them: “Words have always swirled around me like snowflakes – each one delicate and different, each one melting untouched in my hands.”
+Quickly, we realize that although Melody may have significant physical limitations, she is a complex, creative, and honest character, fully realized in this layered novel.

-Out of My Mind is acclaimed author Sharon M. Draper’s entry into a budding and rich genre of young adult fiction, books with protagonists who are disabled – emotionally, psychologically, mentally, or physically.
-Some readers may not think they want to spend 300 pages with a character in a wheelchair, but in the hands of Sharon Draper, Melody Brooks becomes a winning and inspiring guide.
+Out of My Mind is acclaimed author Sharon M. Draper’s entry into a budding and rich genre of middle grade books with protagonists who are disabled – emotionally, psychologically, mentally, or physically.
+Some readers may not think they want to spend 300 pages with a character in a wheelchair, but in the hands of Sharon Draper, Melody Brooks becomes a winning guide.
+She is inspirational without being cloying because she is drawn so carefully to show her as a real person, not a trope.

 Out of My Mind has its sad, emotionally raw moments.
-But it is rich with beautiful prose and chock full of Melody’s energy and drive, her smarts and her resources.
-It is an outstanding exemplar of its ‘genre’ – it provides a window into the life and mind of a child most people would find more comfortable to ignore.
-Middle School students grappling with Melody’s challenges and accomplishments will find themselves unexpectedly inspired and sympathetic.
+But it is rich with beautiful prose and chock full of Melody’s energy and drive, her smarts and her resourcefulness.
+It is an outstanding exemplar of its genre, providing a window into the life and mind of a child most people would find more comfortable to ignore.
+Upper elementary and middle school students grappling with the realities of tween life will find themselves unexpectedly inspired and empathetic to her plight.
 They will learn something new about themselves.
 And they just might be inclined to go over and make friends with the Melodys in their school.
 That’s how literature opens minds and worlds and possibilities.